 What can you expect to find at this north london church?

-We are a local fellowship… which enables us to serve a mixed and varied local community in our particular corner of north London.
+We are a local fellowship… We serve a mixed and varied local community in our particular corner of north London.

-We are also a varied fellowship… where singles and married couples, people with children and without, young and old, rich and poor, tertiary educated and primary educated, British and Asian, black and white, Jew and Gentile, are a single fellowship where the barriers that Christ brought down stay down!
-But we recognise that different people benefit from ministries that focus on people’s specific situations.
+St John’s is also a varied fellowship… We are singles and married couples, people with children and without, young and old, rich and poor, tertiary educated and primary educated.
+We are British and Asian, black and white, Jew and Gentile.
+But we are a single fellowship and we aim that the barriers that Christ brought down stay down!

-So we also aim to be a focussed fellowship… which enables men, women, children, and young people to receive Christ’s word in the most effective way possible.
+We also recognise that different people benefit from ministries that focus on people’s specific situations, so we also aim to be a focussed fellowship… where men, women, children, and young people receive Christ’s word in the most effective way possible.
 Click the links here to see what’s on offer for adults, youth and children.

 TRUTH AND LOVE

 - Truth: We aim to make a priority of the clear explanation and exposition of God’s word in Scripture.
-You may like to listen to some recent sermons to get a feel for the kind of teaching you’ll hear on Sundays.
+Check our archive of recent sermons to get a feel for the kind of teaching you’ll hear on Sundays.